wandb/docs/docs/guides/hosting/iam/sso.md

     - Configure Redirect URI as type "Web" with value: `https://YOUR_W_AND_B_URL/oidc/callback`
     - Click "Register".

-- Make a note of the "Application (client) ID" and "Directory (tenant) ID".
+- Make a note of the "Application (client) ID" and "Directory (tenant) ID."
 ![](/images/hosting/entra_app_overview_make_note.png)